awslabs/LISA/lib/docs/config/cloudwatch.md

 ### Accessing the Dashboard

-The LISA User Metrics Dashboard is automatically created during deployment.
+The LISA Metrics Dashboard is automatically created during deployment.
 Administrators can be accessed through the AWS Management Console:

 1. Navigate to the **CloudWatch** service in your AWS console
 2. Select **Dashboards** from the left navigation menu
-3. Locate and click on **LISA-User-Metrics** dashboard.
+3. Locate and click on **LISA-Metrics** dashboard.
 Click on it to open
 4. The dashboard displays a 7-day view by default